 However, you won’t be able to use I2P to access as many sites as Tor.
 You can only access its specific sites (called “eepsites”).
 In addition, it’s a bit more difficult to configure; after downloading and installing, you’ll also have to manually configure it through the router, individual applications, and/or browser proxy settings.

-Freenet is simple — you just download and install it.
-It runs automatically in your web browser when you open it, so I recommend using a different browser than you normally do to ensure privacy.
-You don’t need a server to upload content to Freenet, as long as your content is popular, it will remain.
+You don’t need a server to upload content to Freenet; it will keep your content as long as it's popular.
 But, like I2P, Freenet won’t give you access to .onion links — only content uploaded to Freenet.

 Vendor Logo of ExpressVPN